-In accordance with the requirements stated in the listing agreement with NASDAQ OMX Stockholm, the company provides financial information in the form of interim reports, a year-end report, an annual report and press releases in connection with significant events.
+According to the requirements in the listing agreement with NAS-DAQ OMX Stockholm, the company provides financial information in the form of interim reports, a year-end report, an annual report and press releases in connection with significant events.

-Deviations from the Code
+Deviations from the Code of Corporate Governance

 According to section 7.4 of the Code, the Board of Directors is required to evaluate the need for a special audit function (internal audit) on a yearly basis.
 The Board's assessment is that Bure has no need for this function under the present circumstances.
-The Board has instructions and continuously ensures that the responsible individuals in the organisation have the requisite expertise and resources to fulfil their duties in the preparation of financial reports.
+The Board has instructions and continuously ensures that the responsible that the responsible individuals in the organisation have the requisite expertise and resources to fulfil their duties in the preparation of financial reports.